shannonzoch/FIPsGPOincrementalTest.ps1/README.md

 7. At the end, a reboot prompt appears with a 10-second countdown.
 Enter `N` to cancel if you need to review the output first, or allow the countdown to complete.
 8. After the reboot, open `secpol.msc` and navigate to **Security Settings > Local Policies > Security Options** to confirm FIPS shows as Disabled.
 9. Test all software and network connectivity after rebooting as this script applies all settings at once with no incremental option.

 ---

+### `Local_Policy_Set_noFips.ps1` — *v1.0.0* ⭐ Recommended single-run apply

+**Purpose**
+Applies all SOUR-compatible strong-cryptography settings directly to the local registry in a single unattended run with no menu, no GPO, and no LGPO involvement.
+This is the correct replacement for `Apply_Local_TLS_Security_Policy.ps1` — it applies identical coverage but with the three confirmed incompatible settings excluded and all `0xffffffff` bitmask values corrected.
+Equivalent to running all ten groups of `SOUR_Crypto_Local_Incremental.ps1` in sequence plus FIPS disablement.
+Covers eleven numbered steps: FIPS disabled via registry and `secedit`; AES 128/256 enabled; SHA384 enabled; SSL 2/3 and TLS 1.0/1.1 disabled with both `Enabled=0` and `DisabledByDefault=1`; TLS 1.2 and TLS 1.3 explicitly enabled; RC4, RC2, DES, 3DES, and NULL ciphers disabled; MD5 disabled and SHA/SHA256/SHA512 enabled; Diffie-Hellman and ECDH enabled with 2048-bit minimum key size; .NET `SchUseStrongCrypto` for all framework versions and bitness paths; and cipher suite order set to nine strong AES-GCM suites.
+Displays a live verification report after applying all settings.
+Prompts for a reboot on completion.
+Intentionally omits FIPS enforcement, PKCS key exchange, and the SHA256 SCHANNEL hash registry key — all three confirmed to cause the "Security Service is unavailable" error in the SOUR workstation software.

+**User Guide**
+1. Copy `Local_Policy_Set_noFips.ps1` to the workstation.
+2. Open an elevated PowerShell session and navigate to the script folder.
+3. If required: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
+4. Run the script: `.\Local_Policy_Set_noFips.ps1`
+5. The script works through eleven numbered sections, printing each registry value as it is set.
+6. After all settings are applied a live verification report is displayed automatically — review it to confirm all values are present before rebooting.
+7. When prompted to restart, enter `Y`.
+Allow the 10-second countdown or press Ctrl+C to cancel and reboot manually later.
+8. After the workstation restarts, run `.\Local_Show_Crypto_Registry.ps1` to confirm the live state matches expectations.
+9. Test the problem software.
+If it still fails, use `SOUR_Crypto_Local_Incremental.ps1` to isolate the specific remaining incompatible setting.

+---